odedia/examples/multi-tenancy/README.md

 ## Validate

-To validate that the quickstart, run the following command to find the new instance of the entity:
+Run the following command to find the new entity instance:

 ```
 yarn test-setup